Course Outline

 Goal:

-This task aims to engage students to develop a project proposal intended to address an international issue in a particular region.
+This task aims to engage students to develop a case study, addressing the international issue in a particular region/country and offer social work intervention/s plan.

 Product: Written Piece